JanneMattila/webapp-and-folders/doc/notes.md

 | `Premium` storage with quota `1000 GiB` as `Mount storage (Preview)` | ~2 minutes | ~1 minutes 20 seconds  |

 Comments:
-1) App Service pricing tier didn't had noticable impact (Basic and P2V2 was tested).
+1) App Service pricing tier didn't had noticeable impact (Basic and P2V2 was tested).
-2) Premium storage with different quotas didn't have noticable impact.
+2) Premium storage with different quotas didn't have noticeable impact.

+# How to test

+Deploy `jannemattila/webapp-fs-tester` from Docker Hub to your App Service (or create your own image using source from this repo).
+Then add different `Mount storage (Preview)` based on our test scenarios.

+You can use Visual Studio Code and Rest Client extension with this example test file [api.http](../api.http).